-The Kansas-based Westboro Baptist Church regularly picketed military funerals to advance their views that God was punishing the United States through its toleration and promotion of homosexuality.
+The Kansas-based Westboro Baptist Church regularly picketed military funerals to advance their views that God was punishing the United States for its toleration and promotion of homosexuality.
 The family of a slain Marine sued after church members picketed their son's funeral, and was awarded a total of $5 million in damages.
 The Supreme Court however upheld the church's right to speech on First Amendment grounds, as long as the protestors conducted themselves peacefully and followed police directives.
 In this 2006 photo, Westboro Baptist Church member Shirley Phelps-Roper holds signs in front of the St. Julie Billiart Catholic Church before a funeral for Army Pfc.
 Adam Shepherd in Hamilton, Ohio.
 (AP Photo/David Kohl, used with permission from The Associated Press.)

 In Snyder v.
 Phelps, 562 U.S. 443 (2011), the U.S. Supreme Court ruled 8-1 that the First Amendment prohibited the imposition of civil liability upon a church and its members who picketed the funeral of a slain Marine.
 The Court reasoned that the highly offensive expression was speech on a matter of public concern, uttered peacefully and lawfully on a public street.

 Westboro Baptist Church picket military funerals to protest American toleration of homosexuality

 The Kansas-based Westboro Baptist Church and its founder Fred Phelps regularly picketed at military funerals to advance their views that God punished the United States for its toleration and promotion of homosexuality by killing the country’s soldiers.